2017-2018 DEADLINE: MAY 12, 2017 at 5 P.M.Thanks for your interest in our GRSA funding opportunities. See the tabs below for further details.

 Graduate Student Research Assistantship (GSRA) funds are awarded to the home department(s) of the applicant during the semester in which the student completes his or her assistantship.
 These funds are awarded to provide the graduate student with a 50% appointment as a graduate research assistant and can run for one or two semesters, depending on the faculty proposal and need.

 The applications are typically due in early May.
-Announcements of awards will be made in June.
+Announcements of awards are made in June.